IoTReady/aws_iot_demo/README.md

 # AWS IoT Demo

+A metal-to-alerts example of how to build an IoT enabled monitoring solution using only AWS PaaS offerings.

+# Why

+We have been doing this workflow for 5+ years now, much longer if you count fully custom tools.
+So have countless others.
+Yet, if you asked a new engineer to build this, you can wave goodbye to a few weeks of their effort as they navigate obtuse documentation and outdated StackOverflow answers.
+This is our attempt to document what's possible with PaaS tools in 2020.

 ## What are we going to build?

-A metal-to-alerts example of how to build an IoT enabled monitoring solution using only AWS PaaS offerings.
 To achieve this, we will:

 1. Write a Python script that monitors system metrics (CPU, Memory, Temperature, Fan)
    1. You could replace this with actual hardware, perhaps run this script on an Raspberry Pi or even send FreeRTOS metrics from ESP32 but we will save that for another day.